markdwags/Razor/help/docs/uoaapi.md

 * Parameters:  NONE
 * Returns: X in the loword and Y in the hiword.  (x=LOWORD(retVal); y=HIWORD(retVal);)
+*
+!!! note
-* Notes:  You MUST use SendMessage for the return value to be valid.
+    You MUST use SendMessage for the return value to be valid.

 ### Get Skill (WM_USER+203)